tango-controls/tango-doc/source/installation/vm/tangobox.rst

 * Username is: `tango-cs`
 * Password is: `tango`

-`tango-cs` user has sudo rights, so he may invoke commands as superuser with command :command:`sudo`.
+`tango-cs` user has sudo privileges, so he may invoke commands as superuser with command :command:`sudo`.

 You may explore the Tango Controls feature by clicking related shortcuts on the Desktop.